 Sunrise: A Song of Two Humans (1927) Director: Freidrich Wilhem Murnau

 F.W.
 Murnau is one of the great directors of the silent era and Sunrise is his masterpiece.
 His cinematic skills allow subtle and simple stories like Sunrise and The Last Laugh, to become great films filled with complexity and originality, while also suspenseful films like Nosferatu illuminate the mind of a great genius.
-Sunrise plays on the underlying tensions between city and country, land and sea, marriage and infidelity (themes that also appear in City Girl).
-His characters rarely have names and Murnau declines to use frequent inter-titles.
+Sunrise plays on the underlying tensions between city and country, land and sea, marriage and infidelity (themes which also appear in his later film City Girl).
+Murnau’s characters rarely have names and he declines to use frequent inter-titles.
 Sunrise is truly a great film from a great director.

 Sunrise was planned in Germany, but it was his first breakthrough release in the United States for the Fox Film Corporation.
 The score was completed by Hugo Riesenfeld and premiered a few days before Warner Bros. released The Jazz Singer (1927).
 The Austrian writer Carl Mayer (of The Cabinet of Dr. Caligari repute) wrote the screenplay and it was adopted from the novella entitled A Trip to Tilsit or “Die Reise Nach Tilist.”

 The film has its roots extending into the German Expressionist movement, which is generally considered to have lasted from 1914-1924.
 It was released during the first year of the Academy Awards and was nominated for four, only winning three including the prestigious “Best Unique and Artistic Picture Award,” a qualified Best Picture award that has been since discontinued after the first Academy Awards ceremony.
 Sunrise lost to Wings (1927) for Best Production, now called Best Picture.
 It stars George O’Brien as ‘The Man’ and Janet Gaynor as ‘The Wife.’